pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 ## disseminate disseminated

+## disappoint disappointed
+* If you are disappointed with the results, then you should try harder next time.

 ## discuss discussed (t) (reg)
 * I discussed the issue with my manager.
 * There is only one thing left to discuss. (singular)